top of page

 Added Sugars In Snack Packs

-Those pre-packed lunchboxes snacks, and snack-packs sure do make lunchboxes or living on the go a snap in the mornings with grab-and-go treats.
-However, they are usually highly processed and teaming with not only sugar but preservatives, artificial flavour and colouring.
+Those convenient, pre-packed lunchboxes snacks, and cute snack-packs might make lunchboxes easier in the mornings with grab-and-go treats, but they are often teaming with sugar.
+Not only sugar, but preservatives, artificial flavour and colouring too.
 These definitely need to go if you want to create a sugar-free kitchen pantry.

-Yoghurt seems like a healthy food full of probiotics for little bellies, calcium and protein—but it is also full of added sugar to enhance flavour and shelf life.
-If you turn over the pots of yoghurt, you'll be absolutely shocked at the sugar content of many reputable brand, some contain over 15-25g of sugar in a single serving.
-This is very common in flavoured type of yoghurt that appear healthy because they contain fruit.
+Yoghurt seems like a healthy food full of probiotics for little bellies, calcium and protein, but it is also full of added sugar to bring out the flavour and preserve it's shelf life.
+If you look close at the nutrition labels of most yoghurt, you'll be shocked at the sugar content of many reputable brands.
+Many contain over 15-25g of sugar in a single serving, which is basically your entire day's RDI for sugar in one hit.
+This is super common in the fruit or creamy flavoured types that might seem healthy because they contain fruit.
+They aren't.

 Hidden Sugars In Beverages